 Get out of the car …

-Warkworth abandoned cement works are worth a visit.
+Warkworth abondoned Cement Works are worth a visit

-I think abandoned industrial buildings provide a tangible link with the past.
+Atmospheric abandoned buildings provide a tangible link with the past.
 The cement works definitely fit this bill with their sheer size.
-And the small lake glimmering with depth just adds to the atmosphere of worker ghosts and stories past.
+And the small lake glimmering with depth just adds to the ghostly past.
 The importance of the river as a transport hub is clearly illustrated with the location of the cement works.
 After your visit to the reserve the cement works is approximately 15 minutes drive from Parry Reserve.

 Every town adds to the richness of things to do and see.
 For more details about the region check Auckland & Auckland Region nearby attractions and events.